-From film screenings and live musical performances to workshops, talks and exhibitions, we curate a year-round cultural program devoted to the cultivation of arts, crops and inner gardens.
-At our seasonally open Places, we host open houses every Friday.
+With many of our places still in development, we’re currently running a reduced program that will grow over the coming years.
+From film screenings and live musical performances to workshops, talks and exhibitions, we will curate a year-round cultural program devoted to the cultivation of arts, crops and inner gardens.
+To stay up to date on new additions to the calendar, sign up for our newsletter here.

 Jason Kriegler Exhibition